geo4lib/geo4lib.github.io/docs/blog/posts/meeting-topics-2025.md

 This post displays our schedule of monthly meeting topics.
 Some meetings will feature presentations, others will be group discussions, and a few will bring in guest speakers.

 We invite anyone interested to join us!
-Visit the (../../get-involved.md) page for details on how to connect.
+Visit the [Get Involved](../../get-involved.md) page for details on how to connect.

 <!-- more -->

 ## 2025

-- **September 10: User Stories**
+**September 10: User Stories**

-Who is using our search portals?
+:   Who is using our search portals?
 How can we facilitate more usage?
 Alex Marden will describe the UT Libraries Map & Geospatial Collections Fellowship.

-- **October 8: PMTiles**
+**October 8: PMTiles**

-PMTiles are a newer data format for tiled data.
+:   [PMTiles](https://docs.protomaps.com/pmtiles/) are a newer data format for tiled data.
 Eliot Jordan will describe the format, and we’ll share tips and best practices for creating PMTiles.

-- **November 12: GIS Library Service Models**
+**November 12: GIS Library Service Models**

-How do our libraries provide GIS services?
+:   How do our libraries provide GIS services?
 A chance to compare and contrast approaches.

-- **December 10: Allmaps**
+**December 10: Allmaps**

-[Allmaps](https://allmaps.org) is a service for georeferencing IIIF maps.
+:   [Allmaps](https://allmaps.org) is a service for georeferencing IIIF maps.
 We’ll hear updates from the community and explore how we are using Allmaps (and how we could do more).

 ---

 ## 2026

-- **January 14: OpenGeoMetadata API**
+**January 14: OpenGeoMetadata API**

-Eric Larson will share progress on building an API that provides Aardvark-compliant metadata records.
+:   Eric Larson will share progress on building an API that provides Aardvark-compliant metadata records.

 ---
 !!!
 Warning "Topics are subject to change."